nemosminer/Claymores-Dual-Ethereum/Readme!!!.txt

 FAILOVER

-Use "epools.txt" and "dpools.txt" files to specify additional pools.
+Use "epools.txt" and "dpools.txt" files to specify additional pools (you can use "-epoolsfile" and "-dpoolsfile" options to use different filenames).
 These files have text format, one pool per line.
 Every pool has 3 connection attempts.
 Miner disconnects automatically if pool does not send new jobs for a long time or if pool rejects too many shares.
 If the first character of a line is ";" or "#", this line will be ignored.
 Do not change spacing, spaces between parameters and values are required for parsing.